tscmacdonald/tscmacdonald.github.io/_projects/enhanceddiffusion.md

 ## Diffusion NMR of transient processes

 1D NMR spectroscopy is routinely used to follow time-dependent systems such as chemical reactions, but time-dependent NMR studies of diffusion are much less common.
 Standard diffusion NMR experiments assume a static system and take perhaps 20-30 minutes to acquire a single diffusion measurement (16 gradients, 16 scans per gradient, >5 s per scan).
-Measuring small changes in diffusion during short-lived chemical reactions under these restrictions seemed unlikely, so I set out to develop a better approach.
+Measuring small changes in diffusion during short-lived chemical reactions under these restrictions seemed unlikely, so I set out to develop [a better approach](https://dx.doi.org/10.1002/cphc.201900150).
+We ended up settling on a simple but effective approach of continuously acquiring spectra while drawing from a long sequence of pseudo-random gradient pulses, shown below.
+This approach let us acquire diffusion measurements as fast as we could could acquire single-point spectra, typically 0.5-3 minutes for 4-16 point phase cycles.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">